Matthias Erzberger: Signing the Armistice

-Painting depicting the signing of the armistice.
+A painting depicting the signing of the armistice.
 Behind the table are Rear-admiral George Hope, Admiral Rosslyn Wemyss, Marshal Ferdinand Foch and General Maxime Weygand.
 In front of the table are Erzberger, Generalmajor Detlof von Winterfeldt, Alfred von Oberndorff and Ernst Vanselow.
 Behind them stands Captain Jack Marriot.

 On 3 October 1918, Erzberger entered the government of Prince Maximilian von Baden as a state secretary (equivalent to a minister) without a specified portfolio.
 On 6 November 1918, a reluctant Erzberger was appointed chairman of the Armistice Commission sent to negotiate with the Allies in the Forest of Compiègne.
-Prince Max supposed that Erzberger, as a Catholic civilian, would be more acceptable to the allies than a Prussian military officer; in addition, he believed that Erzberger's reputation as a man of peace was unassailable.
+Prince Max supposed that Erzberger, as a Catholic civilian, would be more acceptable to the allies than a Prussian military officer.
+He believed that Erzberger's reputation as a man of peace was unassailable.

 Against hopes that Erzberger would be able to obtain better conditions from the Allies, Marshal Ferdinand Foch, the chief Allied negotiator, was unwilling to make any concessions, with the exception of a slight extension of the time allotted to the German army to withdraw.
 Erzberger was unsure whether he should hold out for further changes in Germany's favour.
 On 10 November, Paul von Hindenburg himself telegraphed back that the armistice should be signed, with or without modifications, and a while later the new Chancellor, the Social Democrat Friedrich Ebert, telegraphed Erzberger to authorize him to sign.

 As the head of the German delegation, he signed the armistice ending World War I at Compiègne on 11 November 1918 with Foch.
 He made a short speech on the occasion, protesting the harshness of the terms, and concluded by saying that "a nation of seventy millions can suffer, but it cannot die."
 Foch ignored Erzberger's attempt to shake his hand and is said to have replied, "Très bien" ("very well").

 After the war

 Returning to Berlin, Erzberger agreed to remain Chairman of the Armistice Commission, a difficult and humiliating task.
-He fell out with Ulrich von Brockdorff-Rantzau, first Foreign Minister of the Weimar Republic, in early 1919 for advocating the handing over of Karl Radek, the Bolshevik diplomat and agitator, to the Entente following the collapse of the German Revolution.
+He fell out with Ulrich von Brockdorff-Rantzau, first Foreign Minister of the Weimar Republic, in early 1919 for advocating the handing over of Karl Radek, the Bolshevik diplomat and agitator, to the Entente following the failure of the Spartacus Uprising.

 After the elections for the Weimar National Assembly in January 1919, Erzberger entered the government of the German Republic led by Philipp Scheidemann, again as minister without a specified portfolio, but responsible for matters relating to the armistice.
 When Scheidemann resigned over the harsh terms of Treaty of Versailles and a new government led by Gustav Bauer took over on 21 June 1919, Erzberger became finance minister and vice chancellor.
 After the Weimar Constitution came into force in August 1919, Erzberger remained in that position.
 He supported the Treaty of Versailles, as he saw no military or political alternatives.
 He was treated with particular contempt by the nationalist right wing as the man who had signed what was coming to be viewed as a humiliating and unnecessary surrender.